zenbase-ai/core/README.md

 pip install zenbase
 ```

-For more information take a look at the [Zenbase Python SDK](./py/README.md).
+For more information take a look at the [Zenbase Python SDK README](./py/README.md).

 ## License